Which of the following subfields of psychology is correctly match... | Study Prep in Pearson+

-Which of the following subfields of psychology is correctly matched with a sample topic?
+Which of the following subfields of psychology is correctly matched with its sample topic?

 A